-Title: Development of improved control tools against FMD
+Title: | Improved control tools against FMD

 What are we trying to achieve and why?
 What is the problem we are trying to solve?

 To develop improved vaccines, therapeutics, biosecurity measures and disinfectants for controlling FMD.

 What are the scientific and technological challenges (knowledge gaps needing to be addressed)?